 Community Work and Service

-Weaver frequently consults with health care providers and non-profit agencies to design and evaluate community health improvement plans, health education programs and prevention approaches.
+Weaver frequently consults with health care systems, providers and non-profit agencies to design and evaluate population health initiatives and prevention approaches.